 - A large handful of fresh parsley, finely chopped

-3. In a large, hot frying pan, sizzle the leeks/onions, carrots and celery in a little oil or butter till tender and starting to pick up a little colour, stirring often.
+2. In a large, hot frying pan, sizzle the leeks, carrots and celery in a little oil or butter till tender and starting to pick up some colour, stirring often.
 Season as they cook.

-4. Make a little tear in the bay leaf, just enough to release a little flavour.
-Add to the veg and cook till the aroma rises from it.
+3. Make a little tear in the bay leaf, just enough to release some flavour.
+Add it to the veg and cook till aromatic.

-5. In a mug or small bowl, mix 2 tbsp of the cream or crème fraîche with the mustard and flour till it makes a smooth paste.
-Fold it through the veg till well mixed.
+4. In a mug or small bowl, mix 2 tbsp of the cream or crème fraîche with the mustard and flour till it makes a smooth paste.
+Fold it through the veg till incorporated.

-6. Add the remaining cream/crème fraîche and the wine, a grating of nutmeg and the lemon juice and zest.
-Let it warm through and reduce down a little bit.
-Taste.
-Adjust seasoning.
+5. Add the remaining cream or crème fraîche and the wine, a grating of nutmeg and the lemon juice and zest.
+Let ithe mixture warm through and reduce down a little bit.
+Taste and adjust the seasoning if needed.

-7. Remove the bay leaves.
-Fold in the fish and the parsley.
+6. Carefully pick out the bay leaf.
+Fold in the fish pieces and the parsley.

-8. Spoon everything into a large loaf or small baking dish – one large enough to hold the mix and one deep enough for the mash.
+7. Spoon the fish pie filling into a baking dish – one large enough to hold the mix and deep enough for the mash topping.

-9. Dot the mash over the top.
-Scatter the cheese and a grinding of pepper over the top.
-Sit the dish near the top of the oven and cook for 35 mins or till crisp and golden.
+8. Dot over the mash and top it with the cheese and a grind of pepper. slide the dish into the oven, near the top, and cook for 35 mins, or till crisp and golden.